 A knight and his valet are plagued by a witch, and to repair the damage, they make use of the services of a wizard.
-However, something goes wrong and they are transported from the twelfth century to the year 2000.
-There, the knight meets some of his family, and slowly learns what this new century is like.
-However, he still needs to get back to the twelfth century to deal with the witch, so he starts looking for a wizard.Written by
+Something goes wrong and they're transported from the 12th century to the year 2000, where they meets some of the knight's family, and slowly learns what the future's like.
+In order to return to the 12th century and deal with the witch, they begin to look for a wizard.Written by

 Maarten Hofman <firstname.lastname@example.org>

 The UK distributor (Momentum Pictures) chose to cut several scenes (pouring bleach into bathwater, eating toxic disinfectant toilet cakes) and reduce sound of violent blows to achieve a "PG" rating.
 See more »

 Many of the comments here are the usual gripes about remakes.
 Well, I've never seen "Les Visiteurs" so I'm just looking at this film on its own, and I must say that I was greatly entertained.

 Of course, it's a lightweight plot, but Reno and Clavier sink their teeth into the time-travel jokes and manage to be endearing as well as thoroughly crazy.
 (Especially Clavier, whose scenes among the rich folks reminded me a lot of the Three Stooges' many dinners with the snobs.)
 Christina Applegate is sincere and appealing, her boyfriend and his bimbo are appalling, and the Chicago scenery is GREAT!
 (I have to admit my prejudice in that regard, having lived there for many years.)
 Considering that the remake was done by the men who made the original film, what's the problem?
 Think of what it would have been like if it starred Adam Sandler and David Spade, for instance.
 Zut alors!

 16 of 17 people found this review helpful.

 Was this review helpful to you?